-Additionally, Evergreen State College, Eastern Washington University, Central Washington University, Washington State University, and the Washington Student Achievement Council belong to the Western Academic Leadership Forum (the Forum), the chief academic leaders of the four-year institutions and their related system and state agencies, who address regional higher education issues and engage in resource sharing.
+Evergreen State College, Eastern Washington University, Central Washington University, Washington State University, and the Washington Student Achievement Council belong to the Western Academic Leadership Forum (the Forum).
+Their official representatives are the chief academic leaders of the four-year institutions and their related system and state agencies, who address regional higher education issues and engage in resource sharing.
 The Western Alliance for Community College Academic Leaders (the Alliance) brings academic leaders of community colleges and technical schools and systems together with state governing and coordinating boards associated with two-year institutions to exchange ideas and information, share resources and expertise, and collaborate on regional initiatives.
-Cascadia Community College, Columbia Basin College, Edmonds Community College, Spokane Falls Community College, and Washington State Board for Community and Technical Colleges are members.
+Clover Park Technical College, Columbia Basin College, Edmonds Community College, Spokane Falls Community College, and Washington State Board for Community and Technical Colleges are members.